BullHacks/bullhacks.github.io/codeofconduct.md

 Violence, threats of violence or violent language directed against another person.

-Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+Sexist, racist, LGBTQ+ offensive, ableist or otherwise discriminatory jokes and language.

 Posting or displaying sexually explicit or violent material.